A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 ownertag is either “Veronica” or “Bryan”.

-- You can use multiple lines to define filters for different tags in the same namepace.
+You can use multiple lines to define filters for different tags in the same namespace.
 Filters on the same namespace but in different lines are AND’ed together.
 For example, with the following setting the source will collect metrics from resources in the AWS/DynamoDB namespace whose whose

 ownertag is “Veronica” and